-At the same time, legal standards for electrically power assisted bicycles have changed, including the revision of a law regulating the assist ratio of electrically power assisted bicycles in 2008 and the establishment of a safety standard for bicycles with two infant seats in 2009.
+At the same time, legal standards for electrically power assisted bicycles have changed, including the revision of a law regulating the assistance ratio of electrically power assisted bicycles in 2008 and the establishment of a safety standard for bicycles with two infant seats in 2009.

 In addition to sales of complete bicycles and supply of the drive units on an OEM basis in Japan, in 2012, Yamaha Motor began OEM supply of drive units to a major manufacturer for use in Europe, one of the world's leading markets for electrically power assisted bicycles (where Germany and the Netherlands account for more than 50% of overall demand).
-We are currently working to expand the business globally.
+Yamaha's unit sales have been increasing in line with the growth of the European market, and the business is expanding globally.